 Searching for their identity.

-Kids may be struggling in school simply due to their own innate neurological wiring.
-Their brains aren’t “neurotypical.”
-Your child’s grades may be suffering because they have difficulty paying attention and focusing on what they need to do.
+You may find that your child has difficulty paying attention and focusing on what they need to do.
 They may also have difficulty planning and following directions as a result.
+As a result, they may have a hard time in school with grades and completing assignments.

-It is painful to see your child struggling because you can’t do anything to change it.
+It can be painful to see your child struggling because you can’t do anything to change it.
 You are there, ready to support without question, but you also understand that you can’t help them alone.
-Your child or teen could benefit from working with a counselor, a neutral yet caring, third-party adult.
-Here are a few of the many ways counseling can be helpful for children and teens:
+This is when child or teen could benefit from working with a counselor.
+Here are a few of the ways counseling can be helpful for children and teens:

 Sometimes it can be difficult to pinpoint what is bothering us.
-A safe environment–one wherein we know we can tell the truth about our experience–is of the utmost importance.
-This is especially true for children and teens, who may not be able to put their thoughts and feelings into words.
+This is especially true for children and teens.
 Working with a counselor can provide them with the time and space to gain clarity and strength.
-Working with a counselor through music therapy provides a satisfying, uplifting, nonverbal means of self-expression that can later be explored verbally.
+Music therapy in the counseling session provides a safe, nonverbal means of self-expression that can later be explored verbally.
 Through the metaphor and experience of music, kids and teens can learn new, more healthy ways of expressing themselves.

 Gain Personal Insight